 Sarah: I had wanted to be a marine biologist since the age of 7.
 I was already animal mad thanks to my mother but I had a real fascination with sea life and was further inspired by a tv show called Sea Trek presented by Mike deGruy and Martha Holmes

 What education is needed to become a marine biologist?

 Sarah: My education was GCSEs, then at A-Level I studied Biology, Chemistry, Geography, and General Studies.
 I then studied Marine Biology and Coastal Ecology at Plymouth University

-#3.
-For someone who is a leader in marine biology, what are the top lessons you can share with us?
+Based on your professional background, what are the top 5 lessons you can share with us?

 Sarah: Advice I would give - Never give up.
 Be prepared to volunteer and work for free in order to gain experience and open doors.
 Push yourself out of your comfort zone.
 Don’t let anyone ever tell you that you can't do something, I always had people underestimate me or say I was too small to be able to carry dive equipment, catch seals, do the heavy lifting needed as an aquarist etc. Whilst disheartening I never listened to it, and learned how to turn it around in interviews – “but I am small enough to climb in your tanks and clean them, I can still carry it but in more trips” etc. Stay determined, anyone can do anything they want so long as they put their mind to it.

 How did you hear about WildHub and why did you join?

 Sarah: I heard about WildHub when I was sent a message on LinkedIn from Adam advising there were bursaries for those in marine conservation to apply for to do a WildHub course.
 I applied and was awarded a bursary to do the Grant Writing course :)

 Is there something that would make WildHub even better for you or people you know?